 Attending open houses is a great way to learn more about schools.
 For general advice on open house visits, check out our guide on school visits.

-The cost of Montessori schools in Maritimes tends to be lower than the cost of other private schools in Maritimes.
+The cost of Montessori schools in the Maritimes tends to be lower than other private schools in the region.
 In fact, Montessori schools are usually on the lower side of private school tuition in general.

 Many schools offer needs-based financial aid, such as bursaries or tuition relief.
-Other schools, though not as many, offer scholarships, which are given based on merit—for instance, in academics or athletics.
+Some also provide scholarships based on merit, for instance, in academics or athletics.
 You can learn more about need- and merit-based financial aid in our dedicated guide.
 You can also read about preschool costs in general.

 Below, you’ll find the range of costs for Montessori private schools in the Maritimes provinces: